Timur Kuashev: Death

 Before he disappeared and was found dead, Kuashev had received threats from police after being detained in May to curtail his attending the funeral procession held on the 150th anniversary of the ending of the Caucasian War.
 He told others, "Employees of the Ministry of Internal Affairs (MIA) of the Kabardino-Balkarian Republic (KBR) had informed some national leaders that I was going to organize a provocation at the march on May 21, namely, to come there with Islamic banners.
 I declare that it's an absolute lie."
 The Kavkazsky Uzel, an independent regional website, reported that the police who detained Kuashev threatened him in response to his blog posts which criticizing law enforcement.
 Kavkazsky Uzel reported that police told Kuashev, "Continue on this path and this will bite you in the ass."

 The disappearance of Kuashev occurred on the evening of July 31, after he had left his apartment to go on a jog.
 On the evening of the following day, August 1, 2014, his deceased body was found in the outskirts of Nalchik, a suburb of Khasania, 15 kilometers from his apartment in a wooded area.
-There were signs that indicated poisoning, but investigations are ongoing.

 An injection wound was found in the left armpit following autopsy.
 The cause of his death was revealed to be acute coronary insufficiency, but ultimately unknown and under continued investigation and appeals.
 Despite early indications of poisoning, there was no data suggesting it a possible cause.

 A trace of an injected substance was found in his blood stream along with a visible injection marking following the autopsy report days after his death.
 This differs from previous deaths recorded of journalists as most other journalists were killed from gunshot wounds.
 After finding the injected substance, Valery Ustov, the head of the Investigative Management IC Russia for the Kabardino-Balkaria (KBR), said there would be further investigation and described this type of suspected murder for a journalist as unique in Russia.

 According to research by Spiegel, Bellingcat and The Insider, Konstantin Kudryavtsev, who was involved in the Poisoning of Alexei Navalny, traveled to Nalchik on July 13, 2014.
 Ivan Osipov and Alexey Alexandrov, who, according to research, were also involved in the poison attack on Alexei Navalny, flew to the region on July 22 and July 29, 2014.
 In the days after Kuashevs death, Osipov and Alexey Alexandrov flew back to Moscow.
 The same members of the FSB group were involved in deaths of public figure Ruslan Magomedragimov on March 24, 2015, in the town of Kaspiysk in Dagestan and leader of "New Russia" movement Nikita Isaev on November 16, 2019, on the Tambov-Moscow train.